 high D.C. voltages.

-where T is the time period of the voltage wave having a frequency f = 1/ T. Test voltages generated using rectifiers are never constant in magnitude.
+According to IEEE standards 4-1978, the value of a direct test voltage is defined by its arithmetic mean value and is expressed mathematically as where T is the time period of the voltage wave having a frequency f = 1/ T. Test voltages generated using rectifiers are never constant in magnitude.
 These deviate from the mean value periodically and this deviation is known as ripple .
 The magnitude of the ripple voltage denoted by δV is defined as half the difference between the maximum and minimum values of voltage i.e.,

 and ripple factor is defined as the ratio of ripple magnitude to the mean value V d